sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

 ## Vision

-Here is a bold statement.
+Here is a bold-but-not-so-much statement.
-> In a few years there will be millions of tokens and L3 chains, tokenizing and representing any asset imaginable.
+> In a few years there will be millions of dApps, tokens and L3 chains, tokenizing and representing any asset imaginable.

 Let's work backwards from this statement.
 The Internet gives us a good prior example of exponential technology adoption.
 The number of websites has been on an